yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

-My interests mainly lie in arithmetic algebraic geometry, and I'm especially interested in topics of a cohomological flavor.
-Some topics I'm curious about are: motivic cohomology, refined enumerative geometry, Brauer groups, geometric ramification theory, higher class field theory.
-Outside my main interests, I have secondary interests in various topics in algebra.
+My interests mainly lie in arithmetic algebraic geometry and algebra.
+Topics I'm interested in include

+- \\(\mathbb A^1\\)-enumerative geometry
+- Brauer groups and rational points on varieties
+- geometric ramification theory and higher class field theory
+- various topics in algebra

 ### Publications
 - **This is the title of your paper** \\